 Why Early Recognition of Abuse Signs Saves Lives

 Abuse in nursing homes rarely begins with obvious injuries.
-It often starts with subtle changes — like sudden withdrawal, unexplained bruises, or rapid weight loss — are often brushed off with excuses, but they may signal serious danger.
-When these red flags are ignored, abuse and neglect can escalate quickly, leading to long-term harm or even death.
+It often starts with subtle changes, such as sudden withdrawal, unexplained bruises, or rapid weight loss.
+These early symptoms are often brushed off with excuses, but they may signal serious danger.
+When they are ignored, the harm can escalate quickly and lead to long-term injury or death.

 By recognizing and acting on these signs early, families can: